Does Partial Consumption Help Foraging?: Discussion

 In the current study, although we have used a biologically motivated minimalistic model, the same may be useful not only in understanding real-world foraging with complexities, but also for intermittent searching processes and for transport phenomena in disordered systems.
 Incorporation of intermittent resting, memory of food containing sites or intelligence to the model will affect its behavior and can be studied in future.

 The authors thank Prof. Sidney Redner for some delightful discussions.
-AM acknowledges financial support from CSIR, India (Grant no. 08/0463(12870)/2021-EMR-I).
-AM and SG acknowledge the computational facility of Vidyasagar College, University of Calcutta.
+MAM acknowledges financial support from CSIR, India (Grant no. 08/0463(12870)/2021-EMR-I).
+MAM and SG acknowledge the computational facility of Vidyasagar College, University of Calcutta.